Faylfire/fragment-enhanced-ai-assistant/README.md

-# Fragment Enhanced Chat with History
+# Automatic Entry Enhanced Chat with History

-This is a simple implementation of a concept for 'fragment' or topical entry enhanced chat with history.
+This is an implementation of a concept for user provided 'fragment' or topical entry enhanced AI Chat Assistant.

 The project is using React with Typescript and Vite along with Shadcn and tailwind.